fbpx

 Play: Fun and wellness meet at Rosen Centre’s spa, fitness center, and pool.
 As our guest, you’ll enjoy discounted rates and preferred tee times at Shingle Creek Golf Club.
 This award-winning course is located at our sister hotel, Rosen Shingle Creek.

 Rosen Centre is on International Drive, in the heart of the city.
-And our location close to Orlando’s major highways makes it easy to explore the small businesses highlighted in this post.
+Our location close to Orlando’s major highways makes it easy to explore the small businesses highlighted in this post.